KSkwarczynski/ROOT-5.34-Projects/ProtonSelection/Readme.md

 Study dedicated to study constrains intoducded by ading samples based on proton multiplicity to ND280 fit.
 Each folder contain scipts/macros used in different software.
 Some macros are fully new some are modifed.
-For modified wherewe is my contibution **WARNING** is placed.

 ## Highland2
 Here are macros used to genreate plot based on Highland output.
 Moreover seprate macro is there for systematic study.

 ## MaCh3
-Preliminary implementaion of new samples to MCMC, most are workaround ore hardcoded stuff for now.
+TODO

 ## BANFF
 TODO!